State-Space Constraints Can Improve the Generalisation of the Differentiable Neural Computer to Input Sequences With

-The read and write weightings $\mathbf{w}_t^r$ and $\mathbf{w}_t^w$ are computed by read and write heads, respectively.
-These read and write heads support in total three memory attention mechanisms: (1) content-based writing and reading via a key/value mechanism, where the controller generates the keys, and attention weights are based on a similarity measure between a key and each memory slot; (2) writing via dynamic memory allocation; (3) sequential reading from memory slots in the forward or backward direction of previously written sequences.
-The read and write heads are controlled by the interface vector $\mathbf{\xi}_t$, which the controller emits. $\mathbf{\xi}_t$ configures the memory attention mechanisms and contains the data to be written into the memory, and includes, e.g.\ the read/write keys or the write vector.
-The read/write heads compute then $\mathbf{w}_t^r$ and $\mathbf{w}_t^w $ based on $\mathbf{\xi}_t$ and the memory content (see \cite{Graves2016} for details).
+The read and write weight vectors $\mathbf{w}_t^r$ and $\mathbf{w}_t^w$ are computed by read and write heads, respectively.
+The read and write heads support in total three memory attention mechanisms: (1) \emph{content-based writing and reading} via a key/value mechanism, where the controller generates the keys, and weight vectors are based on a similarity measure between a key and each memory slot; (2) writing via \emph{dynamic memory allocation}; (3) \emph{sequential reading} from memory slots in the forward or backward direction of previously written sequences.
+The read and write heads are controlled by the interface vector $\mathbf{\xi}_t$, which the controller emits. $\mathbf{\xi}_t$ configures the memory attention mechanisms and contains the data to be written into the memory.
+The read and write heads compute then $\mathbf{w}_t^r$ and $\mathbf{w}_t^w $, respectively, based on $\mathbf{\xi}_t$ and the memory content $\mathbf{M}$ (see \cite{Graves2016} for details).

-One often employs multiple read heads but only one write head.
-We change therefore for the remainder of the paper the indexing of the read weighting vector from $\mathbf{w}_t^r$ to $\mathbf{w}_t^{r,i}$, and of the read vector from $\mathbf{r}_t$ to $\mathbf{r}_t^i$, where $i$ indexes the read head.
+Multiple read heads can be employed, and we use for the remainder of the paper an additional read head index $i$ for the read weight vector $\mathbf{w}_t^{r,i}$ and read vector $\mathbf{r}_t^i$.

 \paragraph{DNC Controller} The controller reads the input, accesses the memory, and produces the output of the DNC.
-The central part of the controller is the \emph{controller network} which can be any ANN.
-In addition, the controller also includes linear transformations, $\mathbf{W}_y, \mathbf{W}_r$, and $\mathbf{W}_{\xi}$, which (1) generate the final DNC output, and (2) generate the interface vector $\mathbf{\xi}_t$.
-Formally, the controller receives an input vector $\mathbf{x}_t \in \mathbb{R}^X$ and read vectors $\mathbf{r}_{t-1}^i \in \mathbb{R}^W$ from the previous time step of the $R$ read heads and generates the final DNC output vector $\mathbf{y}_t \in \mathbb{R}^Y$ and interface vector $\mathbf{\xi}_t$.
-For notational convenience, we concatenate the input vectors and memory readouts:
+The central part of the controller is the \emph{controller network}.
+In addition, the controller includes linear transformations, represented by matrices $\mathbf{W}_y, \mathbf{W}_r$, and $\mathbf{W}_{\xi}$, which produce the DNC output $\mathbf{y}_t$ and the interface vector $\mathbf{\xi}_t$.
+Formally, the controller receives an input vector $\mathbf{x}_t \in \mathbb{R}^X$ and read vectors $\mathbf{r}_{t-1}^i \in \mathbb{R}^W$ of the $R$ read heads from the previous time step and subsequently computes the DNC output vector $\mathbf{y}_t \in \mathbb{R}^Y$ and interface vector $\mathbf{\xi}_t$.
+For notational convenience, we concatenate the input vector and memory readouts: